n0m4d22/HackTheBox-Writeups/machines/medium/schooled/schooled-writeup.md

 We find a remote code execution exploit (RCE) for Moodle 3.9 but requires authentication as **teacher**.

-Searching on the web we find that Moodle 3.9 RCE exploit is disclosed as **CVE-2020-14321**.
+Searching on the web we find that a Moodle 3.9 RCE exploit is disclosed as **CVE-2020-14321**.

 If we find a way to authenticate as a **teacher** we may be able to spawn a reverse shell, giving us access to the system.

 At this point we need to enumerate further the webpage and find a way to login to the platform as **teacher**.

-We can try brute-forcing the teacher's password using their name found in the announcements section.
+We can try brute-forcing the teacher's password using their name found in the announcements section and commond credentials.

-Trying credentials like `manuel / 1234`, `manuel / manuel` and other common inputs, has also no result.
+Trying inputs like `manuel / 1234`, `manuel / manuel` and other common passwords, has also no result.

 Searching for general Moodle 3.9 vulnerabilities, we find an XSS (Cross-Site Scripting) exploit disclosed as **CVE-2020-25627**.
-The vulnerability reports that the `MoodleNet profile` field on our user's profile can be manipulated and execute malicious scripts.
+The vulnerability reports that the `MoodleNet profile` field on our user's profile, can be manipulated and execute malicious scripts.

-With a quick inspection of our `Edit profile` page, we can see that the field accepts plain text as input and there is no proper input sanitization.
+With a quick inspection of our `Edit profile` page, we can see that, field `id_moodlenetprofile` accepts plain text input and there is no proper sanitization.

 ![alt text](images/image-13.png)

-A mitigation solution in this case would be to add additional parameters like the following to restrict the input.
+A mitigation solution in this case would be to add additional parameters like `pattern` to restrict the form of the input.

 ```html
 pattern="https://.*"
 inputmode="url"